 Provides a forum for discussion and deliberation about ethical issues in the practice of public health (including the conduct of research) in developing countries.
 Equips students to identify and analyze critical ethical issues and to consider systematically the ethical responsibilities of all parties involved.

-Consider systematically the ethical responsibilities of all parties involved in public health practice in developing countries
+- Consider systematically the ethical responsibilities of actors with decision-making authority over the practice of public health in developing countries